HARDWICK- Ernest Condon, a longtime resident of Hardwick died Monday, March 30, 2020 at St. Johnsbury Health and Rehabilitation at the age of 89.

 Ernest is survived by many nieces, nephews, and cousins.
 He was predeceased by his parents and sisters, Frances Choquette, Ruth Clark, and Lillian Farr.

-A graveside service will be scheduled at a later date in Fairview Cemetery, Hardwick.
+A graveside service will be held on Friday, July 17th, 2pm at Fairview Cemetery in Hardwick.

 To send flowers to the family or plant a tree in memory of Ernest "Zeke" Condon, please visit our floral store.